ipar2022/bikesharing/README.md

 - The most common patrons are male.
 - The majority of start and end locations are in Mid-Town Manhattan.
 - This location has a combination of business corporations and tourism.

-- A bike lane survey will help the community of Des Moines promote a bike friendly environment.
-- A weather survey will help determine how often bikes can be available for rental.
+-
 - The Dashboard and story workbook include four extra examples.
 1. August Peak bike rental hours.
 2. Gender Breakdown pie chart
 3. Top starting locations
 4. Top Ending Locations.

+- Suggestions
+- A bike lane survey will help the community of Des Moines promote a bike friendly environment.
+- A weather survey will help determine how often bikes can be available for rental.